Families & Wealth Management

 • Designing and implementation of corporate recapitalization and two shareholders’ agreements for affiliate manufacturing companies in connection with gift and estate planning;

-• Designing and implementing a series of transactions resulting in a restructuring of a large family office-owned real estate business, with the use of carefully designed pass-through entities and trusts to facilitate an estate planning-motivated transition of a portion of the ultimate ownership of the business to subsequent generations;
+• Designing and implementing a series of transactions resulting in the restructuring of a large family office-owned real estate business, with the use of carefully designed pass-through entities and trusts, to facilitate (a) an estate planning-motivated transition of a portion of the ultimate ownership of the business to subsequent generations and (b) placing the business into an optimal position for the absorption of a minority equity investment and/or conversion into a REIT;

 • Designing a $75 million transaction involving a loan to a large dynasty trust and entities controlled by the trust's settlor;